SCDrifter/PhpEveApiClient/docs/Api/CorporationApi.md

 Get all corporation ALSC logs

-Returns logs recorded in the past seven days from all audit log secure containers (ALSC) owned by a given corporation  ---  This route is cached for up to 600 seconds  --- Requires one of the following EVE corporation role(s): Director
+Returns logs recorded in the past seven days from all audit log secure containers (ALSC) owned by a given corporation  ---  This route is cached for up to 600 seconds  --- Requires one of the following EVE corporation role(s): Director  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/corporations/{corporation_id}/containers/logs/)

 ### Example
 ```php